Many pests cause chewing damage to plants. One of them is the grasshopper.

 1. Garlic Spray

-Garlic is one of the cheapest home remedies to repel grasshoppers and keep locusts away from crops.
+Garlic spray is a cheap remedy to repel grasshoppers and locusts from crops.

 Strain through cheesecloth to get out all the garlic chunks, and store the solution in a glass jar until ready to use.
 When ready, add 1 part of the garlic concentrate to 10 parts water in a spray bottle.